Member Login

 History

-Before its reincarnation as South Fork Country Club, the land was returned to farming.
-Whitey Tiska, a Bridgehampton farmer and future South Fork member, bought the land in the 1950’s, plowed it and planted potatoes.
+The land was returned to farming as Whitey Tiska, a Bridgehampton farmer and future Club member, bought the land in the 1950’s, plowed it and planted potatoes.

-In 1959 the Club members bought back the land from Mr. Tiska, and with their own hands built a new nine-hole golf course and Clubhouse.
+In 1959 the Club was reincarnated as South Fork Country Club.
+Its members bought back the land from Mr. Tiska, and with their own hands built a new nine-hole golf course and clubhouse.
 Two of the nine holes were set on sixteen acres leased on the west side of Old Stone Highway.
-When the club’s Board declined to buy those sixteen acres in 1972 the two holes were worked into the original Club property.
+When the Club’s Board declined to buy those sixteen acres in 1972 the two holes were worked into the original Club property.
 With the help of several wonderful superintendents the Club saw a vast improvement in the quality of the course over the next thirty years with new sprinkler systems, equipment and modern turf management techniques.

-The Clubhouse was refurbished with modern amenities in 2019.
-Also unveiled that same year is a new short game practice facility designed and constructed by Gil Hanse which is incorporated into the landscape of the original Club property.
+The clubhouse was refurbished with modern amenities in 2019.
+Also unveiled that same year was a new short game practice facility designed and constructed by Gil Hanse which is incorporated into the landscape of the original Club property.

 The original Back 9, now the Front 9.